-No Fats, No Femmes is a feature length documentary about desire and body image in gay male communities through the eyes and experiences of Jamal Lewis, a 27 year old black fat femme.
-Sparked by their personal experience(s) of rejection and outsiderness within the LGBT community, Jamal interrogates and explores how the modern proliferation of anti-fat and anti-fem bias on hookup and dating site/apps is reproduced beyond the bedroom and how it significantly impacts how many young queer people see themselves and each other.
+No Fats, No Femmes is a feature length documentary about desire and body image in gay male communities through the eyes and experiences of Fatima Jamal, a 27 year old black fat femme.
+Sparked by personal experiences of rejection and outsiderness within the LGBT community, Fatima interrogates and explores how the modern proliferation of anti-fat and anti-fem bias on hookup and dating site/apps is reproduced beyond the bedroom and how it significantly impacts how many young queer people see themselves and each other.

 ‘No Fats, No Fems’ is a ubiquitous phrase gay men use to describe their preferences or whom they do not want to hookup with, love, and/or socialize with.
 This, along with a number of endless discriminatory terms like ‘No Blacks, No Asians, No Trannys, No Poz, No Old Heads’ is usually followed by “Masc(uline) and In-Shape Only.”
 These “preferences”: (1) attach negative associations to the former; and (2) attaches a currency to the latter.”
 What is it as a world that we have done to ourselves?
 What are we going to do about it?

-No Fats, No Femmes is a fabulous but unflinchingly brutal story about how rejection taught Jamal that love and intimacy are possible through friendship and community building.
+No Fats, No Femmes is a fabulous but unflinchingly brutal story about how rejection taught Fatima that love and intimacy are possible through friendship and community building.